mhizterkeyz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes all letters c and C from input => 20-hiago that reverse its input => 21-reverse displays all users and their home directories, sorted by users => 22-users_and_homes
+Create a script that removes all letters c and C from input => 20-hiago that reverse its input => 21-reverse displays all users and their home directories, sorted by users => 22-users_and_homes finds all empty files and directories in the current directory and all sub-directories => 100-empty_casks